Chuck Hardwick

-Charles Leighton Hardwick (born November 8, 1941) is an American Republican Party politician and business leader who served as Speaker of the New Jersey General Assembly and was a candidate for Governor of New Jersey.
+Charles Leighton Hardwick (November 8, 1941 − February 19, 2025) was an American Republican Party politician and business leader who served as Speaker of the New Jersey General Assembly and was a candidate for Governor of New Jersey.

 Early life

 Hardwick was born in Somerset, Kentucky, the son of Joseph Fulton Hardwick (1901–1973), a maintenance worker for Wonder Bread, and Lucy Belle Hall Hardwick (1902–1946).
 His mother died of heart failure at age 44, when Hardwick was five years old.
 He attended Central High School in Akron, Ohio.
-Hardwick was graduated from The Florida State University with BS and MBA degrees in 1964.
+Hardwick was graduated from Florida State University with BS and MBA degrees in 1964.
 He attended college on a scholarship provided by Wonder Bread.

 Career at Pfizer

 Hardwick joined Pfizer Inc. in 1966 and held a number of positions in government and public affairs and in marketing before becoming vice president of government and public affairs in 1997.
 He was appointed senior vice president of government relations and public affairs of Pfizer Inc. in March 2001 and previously served as its vice president.
 Hardwick was a senior vice president of worldwide government and public affairs of Pfizer.
 He retired in 2005 after 39 years with Pfizer.
 He was a member of the Pfizer Leadership Team, the company's most senior management committee.
 During his tenure at Pfizer, the company grew from $500 million in worldwide sales to $50 billion.
-At Pfizer he was president of the Pfizer Foundation and worked closely with then CEO Hank McKinnell on providing healthcare assistance to HIV AIDs patients in the US and Africa, especially in Uganda.
-He spent three months in Vietnam working on the eradication of Trachoma, a treatable disease that leads to blindness if untreated.
+At Pfizer he was president of the Pfizer Foundation and worked closely with then CEO Hank McKinnell on providing healthcare assistance to HIV AIDS patients in the US and Africa, especially in Uganda.
+He spent three months in Vietnam working on the eradication of trachoma, a treatable disease that leads to blindness if untreated.